-Canada is known for providing some of the best health care in the world.
+Canada is known for providing some of the best health care in the world, and you can access free health care.
 If you’re moving to Canada, here are some important things to know about how to access free health care and the medical system.
 As a newcomer, knowing how to get free medical care when you’re sick, or have an accident can save you from worry and out of pocket expenses.

-In Canada, our tax money pays for health care.
-Basic health care services, like hospital and medical treatment are free.
+In Canada, public health care is paid for through tax money.
+Basic health care services, like hospital visits and medical treatment are free.
 All Canadian citizens and permanent residents may apply for public health insurance.
 This insurance can save you money and provide you and your family peace of mind when it comes to health care.

-You need to apply for health care coverage and once approved, you will receive a provincial health card.
+To access free health care, you need to apply for a provincial health card.
+Once you are approved, you will receive your provincial health card.
 The health card proves that you are covered by a provincial health care program.
 You will have to show your health card each time you visit a doctor or receive any medical care.

 You can get an application form from:

 - A doctor’s office

 - A hospital

 - A pharmacy

 - Or, you can apply online (see section below: Provincial and Territorial Health Care Programs in Canada).